Atlas Copco | Ergonomic use

 Process

-The impact of these nerve injuries forces the affected individuals to change jobs, and the impact on their hands and fingers, might be so severe that they are no longer able to do things like closing shirt-buttons or shaving.
+50% of vibration-exposed individuals are affected by neurovascular injuries.
+The impact of these nerve injuries forces the affected individuals to change their job, and the impact on their hands and fingers, might be so severe that they are no longer able to do every-day things like closing shirt-buttons or shaving.

 Atlas Copco is an industry leader when it comes to the physical aspects of ergonomics, but what if they could work with changing behaviours?
-Many users add more manual pressure than needed, which increases the amount of vibrations that are transfered into the hands and arms.
-The excessive pressure also wears down the disc faster, creating a negative spiral as the decreased effect leads the user to add even more pressure.

-Form & graphics
+Form & graphics ideation

-Nudging a more ergonomic use
+Final Concept - nudging a more ergonomic use